 You will be able to get a secured credit card and a car loan shortly after you are discharged.

-Any discharged bankrupt will be able to get a mortgage – the hardest credit to secure – at an interest rate comparable, or better, than a person who has never gone bankrupt.
+Any discharged bankrupt will be able to get a mortgage – the hardest credit to secure – at an interest rate comparable, or better, than a person who has never gone bankrupt, two years after the bankruptcy discharge.

 Rebuilding credit after bankruptcy – Step 1 – Get your Bankruptcy Discharge or the Certificate of Completion for your Consumer Proposal or Division I Proposal.